Thermally induced spin-transfer torques in superconductor/ferromagnet bilayers

-with $F(x) = x \tanh x - \ln \cosh x$.
-The maximal values of $2eJR_N/\delta T$ are of the order of $(h/\Delta_0)\times 10^{-1}$mV/K and are reached for $T \sim 0.6-0.7 T_c$, as illustrated in Fig.~\ref{bulkspin}.
 The estimated values of $2eJR_N/\delta T$ are much larger than that ones obtained for nonsuperconducting systems containing metallic ferromagnets.
 Such large values of the spin Seebeck effect are a result of the huge spin-dependent electron-hole asymmetry close to the Fermi level, see the inset of Fig.~\ref{bulkspin}.
-In fact, these estimates are close to the maximal possible value of the spin Seebeck effect, which can be reached if all the thermally induced quasiparticles (both electrons and holes) have the same spin.
-This optimal situation is realized in the present case of a Zeeman-split superconductor \cite{Ozaeta2014}.
+For the ballistic transport that we consider the distribution function of right-moving (left-moving) quasiparticles is determined by the Fermi distribution function of the left (right) end of the sample, which are assumed to be in thermal equilibrium at $T=T_{l(r)}$.
+Let us assume for simplicity that $T_r = 0$.
+Then there are no left-moving quasiparticles.
+The spin-split DOS occupied by right-moving quasiparticles is shown in the insert to Fig.~\ref{bulkspin}.
+We observe that at intermediate temperatures $\Delta-h<T<\Delta+h$ the spin-down DOS is presumably occupied by electron-like quasiparticles, while the spin-up DOS is occupied by hole-like quasiparticles.
+In this ideal situation all the thermally induced quasiparticles (both electrons and holes) have the same spin and contribute to the flow of spin-down quasiparticles to the right, which results in the maximal possible value of the thermally-induced spin current.

-{\it Thermally induced spin-transfer torque.} The spatial profiles of the spin current for the plane DW (in the $(x,y)$-plane) are presented in Fig.~\ref{thermospin_T} for different temperatures of the hot end.
+{\it Thermally induced spin-transfer torque.} The spatial profiles of the spin current in the presence of a plane DW (located in the $(x,y)$-plane) are presented in Fig.~\ref{thermospin_T} for different temperatures of the hot end.
 At first, let us focus on $J_x^x$ component, which is the only nonzero component of the thermally induced spin current in the bulk.
 Due to the presence of two magnetic domains with opposite magnetizations it leads to spin pumping into the region occupied by the DW.
 This process is schematically illustrated on the top surface of Fig.~\ref{sketch} and is described there.

-We observe that the in-plane components $J_x^x$ and $J_x^y$ grow strongly when the temperature difference is increased.
-At the same time the temperature dependence of the out-of-plane $J_x^z$-component is much weaker.
-In the limit $T_l-T_r \to 0$ only $J_x^z$ survives and the spin current coincides with the spontaneous spin current found in equilibrium.
+At nonzero $T_l-T_r$ in-plane component $J_x^y$ also appears in the region of the DW.
+In the limit $T_l-T_r \to 0$ only $J_x^z$ survives.
+Then it represents a spontaneous spin current occuring in the region occupied by the wall in equilibrium.
+It is carried by the equal-spin Cooper pairs generated by the magnetic texture.
+Similar spontaneous spin currents have already been obtained, usually in a Josephson junction-type geometry \cite{Bobkova2004,Grein2009,Alidoust2010,Shomali2011,Alidoust2015,Halterman2015,Jacobsen2016,konschelle2016,Aikebaier2018}.
+The torque generated by this equilibrium spin current is compensated by the DW shape distortion resulting in additional contributions to the in-plane effective field (see supplemental material).
+Consequently, the equilibrium torque contribution does not effect the DW motion and is subtracted from nonequilibrium torque driving the wall.